chris-greening/spyrograph/_posts/2023-03-24-configuring-the-trace-method-to-explore-stunning-spirographs-in-python.md

 **Hypotrochoids** and **epitrochoids** are fascinating mathematical curves that create beautiful, mesmerizing patterns

-The `spyrograph` Python package, built on top of the `turtle` library, provides an **easy-to-use interface** to visualize these captivating curves
+The `spyrograph` Python package, built on top of the `turtle` library, provides an **easy-to-use interface** for visualizing these captivating curves

 In this blog post we'll explore how we can **customize** the `trace` method to create our own highly configurable **generative art** pieces